theodor349/WeeklyReview/Documentation/Design Analysis/Problem Domain Analysis.md

 	  - How often do I call my parents?
 	  - How much time have I spent calling my parents?
   - Input for a query could be a date range e.g. this year, or something even more complex like every evening this month
+- User
+  - Unique identifier used to seperate different users information

 ## Events
 - Activity